shane-arthur/dog-walking-app/README.md

 The user can book dog walks on the booking page and they can edit their profile information and add their own dogs on the profile page.

+## Bugs

+Looks like a next.js bug, but for client side only components denoted by the use client attribute, on render there is a local storage is undefined bug.
+Again weird since the browser storage apis should be availble if they truly are client side components